irontec/ivozprovider/doc/sphinx/pbx_features/call_permissions.rst

 .. image:: img/permissions_patterns.png

-This new ACL pattern are grouped the calls starting with the spanish E.164 prefix followed by 6 or 7 and 8 more digits between 0 and 9.
-These is the E.164 format for the spanish mobile numbers.
+This new ACL pattern includes the calls starting with the spanish country prefix followed by 6 or 7 and 8 more digits between 0 and 9.
+This is the E.164 format for the spanish mobile numbers.

 Following this spanish example, other formats will be:

 - Spanish Landline (including special numbers prefix: 902, etc.): ^34[89][0-9]{8}$
-    - 8 or 9 followed by 8 digits
+    - 34 (Spain country prefix), 8 or 9 followed by 8 digits

 - Spanish Landline (excluding special number prefix: 902, etc.): ^34[89][1-9][0-9]{7}$
-    - 8 or 9, followed by one dígito between 1 and 9, followed by 7 digits.
+    - 34 (Spain country prefix), 8 or 9, followed by one digit between 1 and 9, followed by 7 digits.

 - United Kingdom Landline: ^44[0-9]+$
-    - 44 (UK E.164 prefix), followed by more digits
+    - 44 (UK country prefix), followed by more digits

 .. rubric:: External numbers format

+.. attention:: **Regular expressions of Call ACL patterns must be in E.164 format**.

+There are two main reasons for this decision:

-The regular expresions of the Call ACL patterns must be in E.164 format.
-The main reason for this is that the same pattern will be applied to all the users of the company no matter what country the user is.
+- The same pattern will apply to all the users of the company,  no matter what country the user is.

-For example, a spanish user will call a french number using its international prefix (00) and France E.164 code (33) followed by the number, while a french user of the same company will only dial the number.
-For both of them the same company ACL pattern will be applied.
+- Brand-level ACL patterns will be inherited by all new companies.
+The only way this inheritance could be useful was using an standard format, valid for all the companies countries.

+Besides, this way it is really easy to avoid (or allow) call to a country.

 ********
 Call ACL